Hi! I’m Joan!

 I’m a PhD Candidate at Stanford University, in the Department of Political Science.
 I work primarily at the intersection of contemporary political theory and history of political thought, focused on varieties of feminism.

-In addition to my dissertation, I also work on the intersection of sexuality and law.
-My most recent project concerns the relationship between sexual autonomy and affirmative consent in pornography contracts.
-To learn more, visit my page on “Sex and the Law”.
+In addition to my dissertation, I also work on the intersection of sexuality, technology, and the law.
+Recent work from this project has been published in Hypatia, and I’m working on some exciting papers regarding sexual autonomy and artificial intelligence.
+To learn more, visit my page on “Sex, Tech, and the Law”.

 I love teaching, and have been lucky enough to be a graduate teaching assistant on a wide variety of courses, from Ethics for Activists to Justice to Citizenship.
 Most recently, I was a visiting faculty member at Deep Springs College, where I taught The Ethics of Sex, Gender, and Reproduction.